matiaspakua/tech.notes.io/pages/agile_and_scrum.md

 <a name="problem-breakdown-stages"></a>
 ## Problem breakdown stages

-The process we had walk through can be summarized in 4 big stages:
+The process we had walk through can be summarised in 4 big stages:

 ![Stages](../images/stages.png)

 ## Stage #01: Understand the current system/product.
 For this was needed:

-1. **Familiarize with the business domain**: Before diving into the code, it is important to understand the business domain that the system is serving.
+1. **Familiarise with the business domain**: Before diving into the code, it is important to understand the business domain that the system is serving.
 This helps to identify the main requirements and the critical business flows that the system should support.

 2. **Document review**: Go through the available documentation, like design documents, requirement specifications, and any technical documentation that has been created for the system. (if it exists, if not, start documenting).